ray-g/devstrap/README.md

 Currently it only supports Ubuntu now.
 But this framework should work on MacOS and any other Linux.

+For platforms other than Ubuntu, `install.sh --env-only` is an option to skip package selection and installation, only setup the dotfiles.

 PRs are welcome. :smile:

 The packages and settings are based on my personal favorite,